jpthibault/powerlifting-calculator/PRD.md

 2. The weight breakdown should be accurate and rounded to the nearest 0.5 lbs.
 3. The app should be visually appealing and responsive on all devices.
 4. Input validation should prevent invalid entries (e.g., letters, negative numbers).
+5. Weights should animate sequentially from their respective sides when displayed.

 ---